verlok/blog-11ty/content/blog/jake-archibald-in-the-loop-jsconf-asia-talk-transposed/index.md

 That means that the JavaScript stack has gone from having stuff in it to having no stuff in it and that's where we run microtasks.

-So, you can end up with microtasks happening halfway through a task, you can have microtasks in the render steps as part of `requestAnimationFrama`s, kind of anywhere, anywhere JavaScript can run.
+So, you can end up with microtasks happening halfway through a task, you can have microtasks in the render steps as part of `requestAnimationFrame`s, kind of anywhere, anywhere JavaScript can run.

 ```js
 for (let i=0; i<100; i++) {